Peer Review and Publication Process

 1. Initial Screening

 The peer review process is designed to uphold the highest academic standards by assisting the Editor-in-Chief in making editorial decisions and providing constructive feedback to authors.
-The process is designed to ensure academic rigour, transparency, and fairness in editorial decision-making, in accordance with the principles of the Committee on Publication Ethics (COPE).
+It ensures academic rigour, transparency, and fairness in accordance with the principles of the Committee on Publication Ethics (COPE).

 2. Double-Blind Peer Review